 Prep the Stars

-Hot glue ribbon to the back of the other star.
+- Adult glues ribbon to the back of the other star with hot glue gun.

-Hot glue the first star onto the second star.
-I just did a small dot of hot glue on each corner and matched the corners up.
+- Adult glues the first star onto the second star with hot glue gun.
+Use a small dot of hot glue on each corner and match the corners up.

 Hang your beautiful lantern in a window to celebrate the holiday season.